ksu-is/Gesture-Library/projectroadmap.md

 ### Sprint 1

-- Have an approved project topic
+- [x] Have an approved project topic
-- Established a Github account and join class organization (KSU-IS) in Github by accepting the invite email.
+- [x] Establish a Github account and join class organization (KSU-IS) in Github by accepting the invite email.
-- Associate ownership of a code repository in Github organization.
+- [x] Associate ownership of a code repository in Github organization.
-- Edit and commit changes in a readme.md file in the repository in Github organization.
+- [x] Edit and commit changes in a readme.md file in the repository in Github organization.
 The commits should show in Github.
-- Explore at least one existing Python code base related to the project to evaluate using it in the project and submit updates to the projectroadmap.md file explaining any findings.
+- [x] Explore at least one existing Python code base related to the project to evaluate using it in the project and submit updates to the projectroadmap.md file explaining any findings.

 ### Sprint 2